neutron-sync/nsync-server/README.md

 `"server_url": "https://your-domain.com",`

+## Administration

+The open source version of the Neutron Sync server does not come with a custom UI.
+However, the Django admin located at `/admin/` should provide you with enough functionality for you and your users to maintain and manage thier accounts.

 ## Further Setup

 It is recommended to run this service behind an HTTP load balancer like Nginx.
 The files required to deploy this service with the [Build Pack](https://buildpacks.io/) standard are included.
 Services like [Heroku](https://www.heroku.com/) and [Digital Ocean](https://www.digitalocean.com/) support the Build Pack standard for deployment.